Skip to content

 I2 = −IDM + ICM

-Balanced case: ICM ≈ 0 … fields largely cancel, little radiation.
+Balanced case: ICM ≈ 0 ... fields largely cancel, little feedline radiation.

-When ICM exists, the line is no longer electromagnetically “self-contained.”
-For the common-mode component, the pair behaves like a single conductor threading through space, and the return path is the environment.
-So yes, both wires participate in radiation… but specifically as a pair carrying a same-direction current component.
+When ICM exists, the line is no longer electromagnetically self-contained.
+For the common-mode component, the pair behaves more like a single conductor threading through space, and the return path is the environment.
+So yes, both wires can participate in radiation, but specifically because they carry an external current component that is not canceled by the differential mode.

 It can feel like common-mode current “travels until it finds something,” but at RF the return path does not require a physical wire.
 The loop can be closed through distributed capacitance and displacement current to nearby structures and to Earth.